nishadobe/spppartnerenablement/M1/ex1.md

 To specify what kind of answers can be given to that question, you'll need to define Mixins.
 Mixins are extensions of the Profile-class, and have very specific configurations.
 For instance, demographic information like First Name, Last Name, Gender and Birthday are part of the Mixin: ```Profile Person Details```.

-Secondly, BT needs to decide how they will identify this customer.
-In the case of BT, the main identifier for a known customer will be a specific customer ID, like for instance an email address.
-But technically, there are other ways of identifying a customer at BT, like using a mobile phone number.
+Secondly, Luma needs to decide how they will identify this customer.
+In the case of Luma, the main identifier for a known customer will be a specific customer ID, like for instance an email address.
+But technically, there are other ways of identifying a customer at Luma, like using a mobile phone number.
 In this lab, we'll define the email address as the primary identifier and the phone number as a secondary identifier.

 Lastly, it's important to distinguish the channel on which data was captured.
 In this case, we'll be talking about Website Registrations and the schema that needs to be defined needs to reflect ```Where``` the registration data was captured.
 The channel will also have an important role in influencing what data is captured.
 As such, it's a best practice to define schema's for every combination of channel, primary identifier and type of data collected.